-Here are a few examples of the sports men and women that I have helped over the recent years.
+Here are a few examples of the people I have helped succeed over the years.

-For a five years now, I have had the privilege of working with goal-keeper Lee Grant.
-Lee has been one of The Championships top keepers.
+For seven years now, I have had the privilege of working with goal-keeper Lee Grant.
+Lee had been one of The Championships top keepers.
 Due to no fault of his own, Lee lost his place at Derby and went out on loan to Premier League Stoke City.

 What could you achieve with a Lee Grant dedication to improvement?

 Bryony Page – Olympic Silver Medallist…After Nearly Giving Up The Sport!…

 At the Rio Olympics 2016, English trampolinist Bryony Page won an Olympic Silver Medal.
 A fantastic achievement.
 Especially considering that some time ago, Bryony was suffering from a severe case of Lost Move Syndrome.

 Lost Move Syndrome occurs to performers in the gymnastic disciplines, when they cannot remember how to complete a move.
 Usually as a result of a mistake they have made.
 Its very hard to resolve, and causes many young people to give up their sports.

 Bryony called me desperate for help, having exhausted every other avenue.
 Her confidence was so low she had stopped performing and competing.
 Within three months after speaking to me, Bryony was not just performing again, but winning the National Championships at Birmingham.

 Now Bryony is an Olympic Silver Medallist.
 What could you achieve with your confidence restored!

 Aaron Ramsey – Another Wembley Winner!